 Eleven evaluation blogs « intelligent measurement.
 Training Evaluation Blog.
 22 January 2013 Written by Dave Basarab Frequently I share best practices in the training and development field.
 Those of you have a read my posts previously know that I believe in a Learning to Performance approach .
 Here is a recent success in using this approach with one of my clients.
 My client and their business issue.

 Hot Tip: Don’t just post a link Facebook is a great channel for sharing blog posts or linking to external content, but don’t just post the link.
 Hot Tip: Use images Facebook posts that use images receive more engagement than posts without images.
-Twitter: Hot Tip: Keep it simple Twitter has a character limit of 140, but studies have shown that posts that are 120-130 in length receive better engagement.
-Hot Tip: Grammar is still important Good luck crafting your posts!
+Twitter: Hot Tip: Keep it simple Hot Tip: Grammar is still important Hot Tip: Don’t go crazy with hashtags Good luck crafting your posts!
 Fresh Spectrum.